 The traffic impact analyses prepared for this project included forecasts for additional traffic growth on the surrounding street network from other pending development projects and general background growth.
 As discussed in Section XVII, the project's traffic would combine with other existing and future traffic that could result in substandard levels of service at affected intersections in the long-range General Plan scenario (Year 2040).
-The project would pay fair share fees to offset its incremental portion of that long range impact, as specified in Mitigation Measure MM XVII-1.
+The project would pay fair share fees to offset its incremental portion of that long range impact, as a condition of approval.
 The forecast increase in traffic volumes on the surrounding street network were included in the assessment of roadway noise impacts and no significant impacts were identified.
+As noted in the response to XVII.b, the project would have a less than significant impact involving vehicle miles traveled, which is a cumulative impact by nature.